-Report on Part II, line 13, column (a), the total amount of interest income included on Part I, line 11, and report on Part II, line 13, column (d), the total amount of interest income included on Form 1120-PC, Schedule A, line 35, that is not required to be reported elsewhere on Schedule M-3.
+Report on Part II, line 13, column (a), the total amount of interest income included on Part I, line 11, and report on Part II, line 13, column (d), the total amount of interest income included on Form 1120-PC, Schedule A, line 35 (or Schedule B, line 19, if applicable), that is not required to be reported elsewhere on Schedule M-3.
 In columns (b) or (c), as applicable, adjust for any amounts treated for U.S. income tax purposes as interest income that are treated as some other form of income for statutory accounting purposes, or vice versa.
-For example, adjustments to interest income resulting from adjustments made in accordance with instructions for Part II, line 17, should be made in columns (b) and (c) of this line 13
+For example, adjustments to interest income resulting from adjustments made in accordance with instructions for Part II, line 17, should be made in columns (b) and (c) of this line 13.